Pre-Screening

 Viola graduate auditions (MM)

-• A movement from a standard sonata or unaccompanied viola work
+- A movement from a standard sonata or unaccompanied viola work.
+Applicants are also encouraged to include a work by composers from underrepresented groups in this category, if applicable.

 Either the concerto or Bach must be performed from memory.
 Variation from this repertoire list will be considered with advance notice; applicants are encouraged to discuss the repertoire list with Professor Snyder.